 * * *

 Soon the day ended.
-I entered his room, prepared to make my final rounds.
-But instead of a bid goodbye, what came out was an exclamation of the first words that came to my mind.
+I entered your room, prepared to make my final rounds.
+But instead of a bid goodbye, what escaped was an exclamation of the first words that came to my mind.

 “Sir, I think we should have a party!”